TheContrappostoShop/Prometheus-MSLA/BOM/README.md

 |                  | Vat Latch Right            | 1 ||
 |                  | Vat Retainer Ring          | 1 ||
 |                  | Vat Handle                 | 2 ||

+** PROBLEM WITH LCD MANUFACTURER !
+We have encounter a problem with the suggested LCD and driver part.
+For now, only one member of our team have this problem.
+We are trying to have answers from the manufacturer because it seems only the "newer" LCDs have issues.
+We are currently looking for an upgrade version.
+Buy the one listed at your own risk.
+More details on Discord.

 ** We recommend printing the vat in PLA, PETG or PC!
 Other materials may react with the chemicals in the resin